apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/installation/hardware.md

 ## Browser Requirements

-DolphinScheduler recommends Chrome and the latest browsers which using Chrome Kernel to access the front-end visual operator page.
+DolphinScheduler recommends Chrome and the latest browsers which use Chrome Kernel to access the front-end UI page.